wp-plugins/prosperent-suite/trunk/README.txt

 online retailers.
 Stores like Zappos, 6pm, Best Buy, Overstock, REI, Advance Auto Parts, Kohl's, Gap, Banana Republic, Cabelas, and thousands more.
 If it is sold online, we probably have it in our system.

-= Prosperent ProsperLinks =

-Adds ProsperLinks on a WordPress Page.
-This plugin places product links on the page that are relevant to the content.

-*Why Prosperent ProsperLinks?*

-Prosperent's ProsperLinks advanced algorithm analyzes your content in realtime and delivers laser targeted, on topic product references.

 = Prosperent Auto-Linker =

 Adds Auto-Linker buttons to HTML and Visual editor in WordPress for pages and posts.
 When text is highlighted an the button is pressed it will place [linker] short tags around the highlighted phrase connecting it to the Prosperent Product Search.
 Also puts Auto-Linker settings under the settings menu.
 Allowing you to link more commonly used phrases.

-On the HTML editor the button is named 'auto-linker'.
+In the HTML editor the button is named 'auto-linker'.
 In the Visual Editor, the button is the one with the gears on it.

-When using the Visual Editor, a dialog box will pop up when the button is clicked, allowing you to alter the query used with the highlighed phrase. once you hit submit if you changed the query it should look something like [linker q="ipad 4 case"]ipad 4[/linker].
+When using the Visual Editor, a dialog box will pop up when the button is clicked, allowing you to alter the query used with the highlighed phrase.
+Once you hit submit if you changed the query it should look something like [linker q="ipad 4 case"]ipad 4[/linker].
 The q variable will change the query used when someone clicks on Ipad 4 within the blog.

+Inside the Auto-Linker shortcode you'll see attributes as follows:

+* q = query
+* b = brand
+* m = merchant
+* gtm = go to merchant

 *Why Prosperent Auto-Linker?*